ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-kustomize.md

 Matching is done based on the name (`metadata.name`), version and kind of the resource.
 This approach will result in the acceptance-specific config map overriding the base task-service ConfigMap.
-It will result in the exact same ConfigMap manifest after the `kustomize build`.
+It will result in the same ConfigMap manifest after the `kustomize build`.

 The strategic merge is the final way to provide an override in Kustomize.
 It merges the existing ConfigMaps with the new configuration provided in the override.